Jonah and the Compassion of God: Reluctant Prophecy, Repentance, and Universal Grace

 Implications for Ministry and Credentialing

 Jonah is one of the most effective books in the Bible for preaching about God's universal compassion and the church's missionary vocation.
-Its narrative power, ironic humor, and theological depth make it accessible to congregations of all ages while challenging even the most theologically sophisticated readers to examine their own resistance to God's grace.
+Its narrative power, ironic humor, and theological depth make it accessible to congregations while challenging readers to examine their own resistance to God's grace.
+Pastors can use Jonah to address contemporary issues of racial reconciliation, immigration, and religious exclusivism by showing how the book systematically dismantles ethnocentric theology.

 The Abide University credentialing program validates expertise in prophetic literature and missiology for ministry professionals.